Ohio expands BMV services, offers online driver’s license renewal - NewsBreak

 In addition, customers will be able to transfer a title when engaging in a person-to-person sale of a vehicle by using a new online title process beginning July 11.
 After a sale is completed and the buyer is in possession of the original paper title, the person can utilize the Ohio Title Portal, securely log-in and apply to “Add Title” under their name.

 The process of driver examinations has also been updated.
-Beginning July 11, new drivers will now be to take the driving knowledge test online.New program reaches out to at-risk youth before they resort to violence
+Beginning July 11, new drivers will now be to take the driving knowledge test online.11 agencies form targeted drug sweep in Montgomery Co.

 The BMV is also working to partner with outside businesses to expand driver examination testing locations throughout Ohio.
 Currently, if a new driver with a temporary permit is ready to get their driver’s license, they are required to test at one of the many BMV Driver Examination stations located throughout Ohio.